AmanJ4588/SafeZone-AI/README.md

 ## ⚠️ Warning

-The dataset included in this repository is **fake data** and is not authentic.
+The dataset included in this repository is **synthetic data** and is not authentic.
 It has been created solely for the purpose of demonstrating the working of this project.
 The dataset should not be used as a source of real-world information or relied upon for decision-making.

 ---